Mike Quigley (footballer)

-Mike Quigley (born 2 October 1970) is an English former football midfielder.
+Michael Anthony Joseph Quigley (born 2 October 1970) is an English former football midfielder.

 After his playing career he was also assistant manager of for Leigh Genesis alongside Gary Flitcroft, appointed on 23 March 2009.
 The pair later departed from the club, joining local rivals Chorley as the new management team.
 Whilst at the club he was arrested for a public order offence and was given a fixed penalty notice after an incident at a nightclub.